roberthobblebottom/my_hdb_assessment_2024/README.md

 my attempt,

-my ipynb is not really working well, you may use my marimo version that I orginally work with.
+my ipynb is available, but you may use my marimo version that I orginally work with.
 Use the html version to see the outputs.